I, unfortunately, have experience exterminating household pests. Read on to learn about how I did it.

 Why Are They in Your Home?

 Contrary to popular belief, house centipedes are not to be kept as pets.
 There are some people out there who decide to keep them as pets.
 House centipedes have a real purpose and reason as to why they are in your home, and you won't like it when I tell you what it is.

 House centipedes are one of the predators of the insect world.
-They are what is known as insectivores, meaning that they hunt and kill other insects.
+They are what are known as insectivores, meaning that they hunt and kill other insects.
 If you have seen the centipedes in your home, it means your home has the right conditions for house centipedes to hunt.
 You have an insect infestation somewhere in your home!

 They are not in your home to be pets, and they are not in your home to live because they have nowhere else to go.
 They are there to hunt!
 House centipedes eat spiders, bedbugs, silverfish, termites, roaches, cockroaches, ants, and whatever insect that they can get their 15 pairs of long legs on.

 - Did you notice anything about the list of bugs from above?
 Yes, these are the same bugs that plague your home if you're not careful!
 The house centipedes eat all of them.

 - They are not harmful to humans.
 A sting from a house centipede is not uncommon.
 It leaves behind some swelling and redness, but it is not altogether dangerous to people.

 There are some among us that proclaim that because of the above facts, we should leave them alone.
 I don't agree with this.
 I've met none of these people in real life, and I'm pretty sure that if they woke up with a house centipede over their bed, or on their pillow inches away from their nose, that they would change their tune.